MPI-Dortmund/cryolo/source/other/import_filaments_relion.rst

 7. Select the :guilabel:`Helix` tab, and set :guilabel:`Extract helical segments?` to :guilabel:`Yes` and :guilabel:`Coordinates are start-end only?` to :guilabel:`No`.
 Also change your :guilabel:`Tube diameter`.
 Press :guilabel:`Run!`

 Now your particles should be extracted!

+Import coordinates into Relion 4
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In this tutorial we describe how to import crYOLO coordinates into Relion 4.
+I assume that your micrographs are somewhere in the Relion project directory.

+1. Move or softlink your coordinates somewhere into the relion project directory:

+2. cd into the relion project directory

+3. Create the autopick star file with the following command:

+.. prompt:: bash $

+    cryolo_boxmanager_tools.py createAutopick -m path/to/micrographs/*.mrc -c path/to/box/or/star/files/*.star -o ./

+It will create a autopick.star file.

+4. Open Relion and select the :guilabel:`Particle extraction` Job.
+For :guilabel:`micrograph STAR file`, select the :file:`micrographs.star` file from your CTF estimation.
+For :guilabel:`Input coordinates` choose the freshly generated :guilabel:`autopick.star`.

+Now your particles should get extracted!